kexiZeroing/kexiZeroing.github.io/src/posts/start-new-computer.md

 3. Check `git --version` and may need to install Command Line Developer Tools.

-4. Install VS Code, Chrome, iTerm2, Docker through Homebrew, then you can use `brew list` and `brew info google-chrome` to check.
+4. Install VSCode, Chrome, iTerm2, Docker through Homebrew, then you can use `brew list` and `brew info google-chrome` to check.
     ```shell
     # refer to https://formulae.brew.sh
     brew install git yarn make